Table tennis is the world's biggest participation sport and one of the largest on the Paralympic programme.

-Rallies unfold at high speed, with smashes exceeding 100 kilometres per hour and players returning the ball with incredible accuracy.
+Rallies unfold at high speed, with smashes exceeding 100km per hour and players returning the ball with incredible accuracy.

 The sport is accessible to athletes with a wide range of impairments.
 These are categorised into physical and intellectual impairments, with the physical impairment class divided into wheelchair and standing groups.
 Singles and team events are contested across a total of 11 classes, which reflect the degree of impairment.